-Sheriff's office loses accreditation after Parkland shooting
+Sheriff removed after Parkland shooting running for old job

+The Republican governor has accused Israel of incompetence and neglect of duty for failing to properly train his deputies for an active shooter situation.

+Israel's lawyer says DeSantis' decision to suspend the sheriff was politically motivated.

-FORT LAUDERDALE, Fla.
-(AP) — A Florida sheriff's office has lost its law enforcement accreditation following criticism over its handling of fatal shootings at a high school and airport.
+The Broward County Sheriff's Office also lost its law enforcement accreditation following criticism over its handling of fatal shootings at a high school and airport.

 The Commission for Florida Law Enforcement Accreditation voted 13-0 last week to not renew the Broward Sheriff's Office's accreditation.
 Commission members include law enforcement and other local officials from around Florida.
 As reasons for the decision, they cited the agency's handling of last year's Parkland shooting and a 2017 shooting at Fort Lauderdale-Hollywood International Airport.